cabo/yang-standin/draft-bormann-cbor-yang-standin.md

 ISSUE: Do we want to have a separate registry for stand-in tags?

-They already are CBOR tags and thus in the in the registry, but might get lost in the bulk of that (and are only identified as YANG-CBOR stand-in Tags in the specification).
+They already are CBOR tags and thus in the registry, but might get lost in the bulk of that (and are only identified as YANG-CBOR stand-in Tags in the specification).